 - The tunnel can carry 82800 cubic metres of water an hour - it could fill an Olympic swimming pool in under two minutes!

-- Each pipe weighs 16.2 tonnes - meaning Humes will be producing 5832 tonnes of concrete pipe.
+- Each pipe weighs 16.2 tonnes - meaning Humes produced 6318 tonnes of concrete pipe.

 - Each pipe can withstand a jacking load of 1000 tonnes- equivalent to the weight of two Airbus A380 planes!
 (Jacking load is the force along each pipe when it is being pushed into place.)